home-assistant/developers.home-assistant/docs/auth_api.md

 }
 ```

-Result will be a long-lived access token:
+The response includes a long-lived access token:

 ```json
 {